coq/coq/doc/sphinx/user-extensions/proof-schemes.rst

 .. warning::

-   You have to be careful with this option since Coq may now reject well-defined inductive types because it cannot compute a Boolean equality for them.
+   You have to be careful with these flags since Coq may now reject well-defined inductive types because it cannot compute a Boolean equality for them.

 .. flag:: Rewriting Schemes